markusstocker/LaTeX101/README.md

 ## Hands-on

 The hands-on part of the course consists of pratical exercises in writing scientific documents using LaTeX.
+The course assumes that you have installed [TeX Live](https://www.tug.org/texlive/) ([MiKTeX](https://miktex.org/) or [MacTeX](https://www.tug.org/mactex/)), [TeXstudio](http://www.texstudio.org/), [JabRef](http://www.jabref.org/), and [Git](https://git-scm.com/).

 The course material includes a [default article](article/default-article.pdf) but we encourage students to bring along an article they co-authored.

-The course assumes that you have installed [TeX Live](https://www.tug.org/texlive/) ([MiKTeX](https://miktex.org/) or [MacTeX](https://www.tug.org/mactex/)), [TeXstudio](http://www.texstudio.org/), [JabRef](http://www.jabref.org/), and [Git](https://git-scm.com/).
+*Hint: Do not "Save link as ..."; Open links in a new tab and download the document.*

 The hands-on part is structured in four sub parts:

 [Hands-on I](#hands-on-i): Basic elements of an article
 [Hands-on II](#hands-on-ii): Advanced elements of an article